Welcome to today's edition of the Rush 24-7 podcast.

 You can't get along with them.

-You can't make treaties with them, you can't negotiate with them.
+You can't make treaties with them.

 You either surrender to it or you defeat it.

-President Bush knows this, and uh you know, you hold out hope that the Bush haters might get it, but I don't have much hope in that regard.
+And you hold out hope that the Bush haters might get it, but I don't have much hope in that regard.

-As I think there's so much seething rage and hatred for Bush out there that the majority of the Bush haters are already gleefully blaming Bush for this, and blaming the war in Iraq for this, and blaming Afghanistan for this, and feeling sorry for Tony Blair that Bush roped him into joining us in Iraq.
+As I think there's so much seething rage and hatred for Bush out there that the majority of the Bush haters are already gleefully blaming Bush for this and blaming the war in Iraq for this and blaming Afghanistan for this and feeling sorry for Tony Blair that Bush roped him into joining us in Iraq.

 But here's the interesting thing for those of you on the left to consider.